DoReMi Market: Changes to the cast

 Nucksal and P.O joined the show starting from episode 52 to replace Hanhae and Key, who were confirmed to enlist in the army on February 7 and March 4, 2019, respectively.
 Hanhae and Key officially left after episode 47 and episode 51 respectively, following military enlistments.

 On October 20, 2020, tvN confirmed that Hyeri will be leaving the show, with her last episode expected to be in late November.
 In addition, Hanhae and Key were confirmed to return to the show, and Taeyeon will also join the show.
 Hyeri officially left after episode 134, while Hanhae and Key returned as fixed cast members in the same episode.
 Taeyeon joined the show from episode 135.

 On February 10, 2022, it was confirmed that P.O will enlist in the Republic of Korea Marine Corps on March 28.
 P.O left the show after episode 208, following his military enlistment.
 On October 11, 2023, tvN confirm that P.O would return to the show beginning episode 289.

+On December 8, 2025, it was confirmed that Park Na-rae will be leaving the show due to personal controversies leading to her hiatus, and she would be edited out as much as possible for episodes 396 and 397.

+On December 17, 2025 it was confirmed that Key will also be leaving the show due to a personal controversy leading to his hiatus.

+On December 19, 2025 it was confirmed that non-playing cast Haetnim will also be leaving the show due to a personal controversy leading to her hiatus.

+On February 6, 2026 it was confirmed that Day6's Young K will be joining the show beginning episode 407.